dappsnation/akita-ng-fire/doc/collection/guard/api.md

 ## Custom Sync Function

 By default `CollectionGuard` is going to run `syncCollection()` of your service.
-You can override the behavior with the `sync` getter.
+You can override this behavior with the `sync` getter.

 ```typescript
 sync(next: ActivatedRouteSnapshot): Observable<string | boolean | any>